mikendu/NS8-Assesment/README.md

 ### POST /events
 * Creates a new event.
-* Returns HTTP 400 if a required parameter is missing.
+* Returns HTTP 400 if a required parameter is missing
 * Example: http://localhost:3000/events

 ### PUT /users/[id]
 * Updates the given user's data.
+* Returns HTTP 400 if user id is not provided.
 * Returns HTTP 404 if no such user exists.
 * Example: http://localhost:3000/users/1234